andrea-ballatore/litter-dynamics/datasets/purmerend_litter_pois/README.md

 Because of Google’s terms of service, the data is available in aggregated form.

+The Litterati data in Purmerend includes 178,557 observations.

 Each hexagonal cell covers 5,000 m2.

 - `google_places_categories_litter.csv`: categories of POIs used in this dataset.